Los Angeles Couples Therapy: in-person & online

 Your relationships are complex and evolving, and therapy can help you recognize and advocate for your relational needs within any kind of relationship structure.

 We welcome anyone who wants to access more compassion in their relationships and develop more nourishing connections.
-Our clients schedule relationship counseling for a variety of situations, including:
+Our clients book relationship counseling sessions for a variety of situations, including:

-• Marriage counseling & Long-term partners who want to continue growing together, resolve long-standing conflicts, or feel more connected.
+• Marriage counseling & Long-term partners—For couples wanting to continue growing together, resolve long-standing conflicts, and reignite connection.
+Our marriage counseling sessions help partners repair trust, rediscover affection, and feel more grounded and secure in their relationship.

-• Business partners, bandmates, and co-stars who have creative differences and are struggling to work together.
+• Business partners, bandmates, and co-stars—Collaborators who have creative or communication differences and are struggling to work together effectively.
+Therapy can help business partners rebuild trust, understand interpersonal dynamics, and reestablish balance so collaboration feels sustainable again.

-• Partners who are navigating betrayal or infidelity and want to repair or compassionately end their relationship.
+• Partners navigating betrayal or infidelity—who want to repair or compassionately end their relationship.

-• Those engaged in expansive relationship styles like polyamory, consensual nonmonogamy, open relationships, and more who want to create a safe, secure, nourishing, and equitable environment for all parties.
+• Folks engaged in expansive relationship styles like polyamory, consensual non-monogamy (CNM), open relationships, and more—who want to create a safe, secure, nourishing, and equitable environment for all parties.
+Relationship therapy supports clear communication, boundary-setting, and emotional attunement across multiple partners.

-• New parents who need support in redefining their partnership in the context of their growing family.
+• New parents—who are needing support in redefining their partnership in the context of their growing family.

 • Partners navigating significant life transitions or crises like relocation, retirement, or the loss of a loved one and seeking to better support one another and reestablish feelings of security.

-take our PACT: our approach to relationship counseling
+take our PACT: our science-backed approach to relationship counseling

 Paul Kindman, LMFT, discusses what to expect from your first PACT relationship therapy session and how PACT helps you become an expert on your partner.